aberigle/image-a-day-api/Readme.md

 ## Why

-I'm making an [inbox zero plugin for Gmail / Chrome](https://github.com/kalv/gmail-zero-inbox) that will show this photo of the day when I have no emails in my inbox.
+I'm making an [inbox zero plugin for Gmail / Chrome](https://github.com/kalv/gmail-zero-inbox) that will show this photo of the day when I have no emails in my inbox - inspired by the mailbox app on iOS.